-It has been shown that increased levels of pro-inflammatory molecules, such as tumour necrosis factor (TNF-), IL-1, IL-6 or inducible nitric oxide synthase (iNOS), are found in the retina or aqueous humor of patients with degenerative retinal diseases or in animal models of retinal disorders[29-32].
-All of these molecules have a wider spectrum of immunoregulatory activities, but generally contribute to the development of a local inflammatory reaction.
-On the contrary, IL-10, IL-11 or TGF- which are also produced by retinal cells[32,33], have anti-inflammatory effects.
+It has been shown that increased levels of pro-inflammatory molecules, such as tumor necrosis factor (TNF-), IL-6 or inducible nitric oxide synthase (iNOS), are found in the retina or aqueous humor of patients with degenerative retinal diseases or in animal models of retinal disorders[29-32].
+All of these molecules have a wider spectrum of immunoregulatory activities but generally contribute to the development of a local inflammatory reaction.
+On the contrary, IL-10, IL-11 or TGF-, which are also produced by retinal cells[32,33], have anti-inflammatory effects.
 Therefore, the balance between the production of pro- and anti-inflammatory molecules influences the extent of the inflammation and damage in the diseased retina.

-The complexity of the action of individual cytokines is supported by the observation that another pro-inflammatory cytokine, IL-6, which is produced by several retinal cell types, increases the survival of retinal ganglion cells[34].
-Eastlake et al[35] have shown that Müller glia cells produce numerous factors, such as granulocyte-growth factor, monocyte chemoattractant protein-1 (MCP-1), platelet-derived growth factor (PDGF)-BB, vascular endothelial growth factor (VEGF) or TGF-and that their production is increased in the gliotic retina.
+The complexity of the action of individual cytokines is supported by the observation that another pro-inflammatory cytokine, IL-6, that is produced by several retinal cell types, increases the survival of retinal ganglion cells[34].
+Eastlake et al[35] have shown that Müller glia cells produce numerous factors, such as granulocyte-growth factor, monocyte chemoattractant protein-1, platelet-derived growth factor-BB, vascular endothelial growth factor (VEGF) or TGF- and that their production is increased in the gliotic retina.
 Recently, IL-33 produced by Müller cells of the retina was identified as a key regulator of inflammation and photoreceptor degeneration after retinal stress injury[36].
-Thus, retinal microglia and RPE cells were proposed as the main sources of the majority of factors with immunomodulatory effects which play a pivotal role in the initiation and propagation of the neurodegenerative processes[37-39].
+Thus, retinal microglia and RPE cells were proposed as the main sources of the majority of factors with immunomodulatory effects that play a pivotal role in the initiation and propagation of the neurodegenerative processes[37-39].
 In addition to their high secretory potential, Müller glia were recently shown to be able to directly restore vision after de novo induction of genesis of rod photoreceptors in mammalian retinas[40].
-It has been shown that cells of individual parts of the eye, such as the cornea, ciliary body or retina, are able to inhibit the intraocular immune response and to contribute to the immune privilege of the eye[41].
-In this respect, we observed that the explants of the mouse retina, or the supenatants from the cultures of retinal explants, inhibited the production of pro-inflammatory cytokines by activated spleen cells (unpublished results).
+It has been shown that cells of individual parts of the eye, such as the cornea, ciliary body or retina are able to inhibit the intraocular immune response and to contribute to the immune privilege of the eye[41].
+In this respect, we observed that the explants of the mouse retina or the supernatants from the cultures of retinal explants inhibited the production of pro-inflammatory cytokines by activated spleen cells (unpublished results).

-In addition to the production of immunoregulatory cytokines, such as TGF-or IL-6, cells of the retina produce a number of molecules which function in the paracrine mode as growth and trophic factors.
-Brain-derived neurotrophic factor (BDNF), ciliary neuroptrophic factor (CNTF), glial cell line-derived neurotrophic factor (GDNF), nerve growth factor (NGF), neurotrophin-3 and basic fibroblast growth factor (bFGF), released by microglia and other retinal cell types, have been shown to protect retinal cells and support the survival of photoreceptors[42].
-On the contrary, pro-angiogenic factors, such as VEGF A-E, insulin-like growth factor-I (IGF-I), PDGF, placental growth factor (PlGF), hepatocyte growth factor (HGF) and FGF-2, which can be produced by the retina and act paracrinely, are involved in neovascularization and rather worsen retinal diseases[43,44].
+In addition to the production of immunoregulatory cytokines, such as TGF- or IL-6, cells of the retina produce a number of molecules that function in the paracrine mode as growth and trophic factors.
+Brain-derived neurotrophic factor, ciliary neurotrophic factor, glial cell line-derived neurotrophic factor, nerve growth factor, neurotrophin-3 and basic fibroblast growth factor released by microglia and other retinal cell types have been shown to protect retinal cells and support the survival of photoreceptors[42].
+On the contrary, pro-angiogenic factors, such as VEGF A-E, insulin-like growth factor-I (IGF-I), platelet-derived growth factor, placental growth factor, hepatocyte growth factor (HGF) and FGF-2, which can be produced by the retina and act paracrinely, are involved in neovascularization and rather worsen retinal diseases[43,44].
 In the opposite way, the RPE cells produce retinal pigment epithelium-derived factor and trombospondin-1 which have been shown to counterbalance angiogenesis and inflammation[45].